ploneintranet/ploneintranet/docs/development/components/async.rst

 * The Tornado server authenticates the socket open request against Plone using Jane's __ac cookie.
 * Jane uploads a document to a workspace.
 * Plone Intranet handles the object created event, and adds a docconv task to the queue passing Jane's __ac cookie
-* A simple worker makes an HTTP request to the Plone Worker instance as Jane by using her cookie
+* Celery makes an HTTP request to the Plone Worker instance as Jane by using her cookie
 * Plone Worker instance converts document/generates preview
 * Plone Worker instance adds a "done" message to the queue
 * Tornado server publishes "done" message to Jane's browser together with URL to fetch HTML snippet from